 - Will foreign producers and investors be interested in your story?

-- Is this a story that filmmakers, publishers and theatre makers will be willing to invest years of their life in?
+- Is this a story that filmmakers, publishers, and theatre makers will be willing to invest years of their lives in?

 - Can producers, publishers, and those who want to read the screenplay get hold of you?